 The CPM can carry up to four crew (two crew are carried in the initial flights), all the propellant and has two sets of engines, descent and ascent.
-The descent engine is centrally located beneath the CPM and protrudes through the middle of the LCM.
-As this engine performs Lunar descent, the engine can throttle and rotate in two axis to enable precise landing control.
-Two or more ascent engines are at the sides of the CPM.
-These engines nominally perform Lunar ascent, carrying the crew and 100 kg of Lunar samples to Orion waiting in low Lunar orbit (LLO).
-They are of fixed thrust and position for maximum reliability.
+The ascent engine is centrally located beneath the CPM and protrudes through the middle of the LCM.
+Two descent engines are at the sides of the ascent engine.
+The descent engines can throttle and rotate in two axis to enable precise landing control.
+The ascent engine nominally performs Lunar ascent, carrying the crew and 100 kg of Lunar samples to Orion waiting in low Lunar orbit (LLO).
+This engine is of fixed thrust and position for maximum reliability.

-During Lunar descent, if the descent engine fails to ignite or experiences an anomaly, the CPM separates from the LCM with the ascent engines being used for abort.
+During Lunar descent, if the descent engines fails to ignite or experiences an anomaly, the CPM separates from the LCM with the ascent engine being used for abort.
 If the LM fails to separate from the CPS, the CPM separates from the LCM and performs an abort, using either the descent or ascent engines.
-If the ascent engines fails or experiences an anomaly during Lunar ascent, the descent engine can be used as a backup.
+If the ascent engine fails or experiences an anomaly during Lunar ascent, the descent engines can be used as a backup.

 Unlike the Apollo LM descent stage, the LCM can have a large cargo volume as it is free from carrying propellant.
-Only the space where the descent engine passes through the LCM is used.
+Only the space where the ascent and descent engines passes through the LCM is used.
 The surrounding volume can be used for carrying a Lunar rover, tools, experiments, antenna, solar panels and supplies.
-For future more capable versions of the SLS Block II configuration presented in this paper, an airlock and a small habitation module could also be carried.
+For future more capable versions of the SLS Block II configuration presented in this paper, a small habitation module could also be carried.
 This would allow missions up to 14 Earth days.
 For a future Lunar base, the LCM can carry pressurised and unpressurised supplies for the base, in addition to the crew.
 Thus, even though using staged descent carries some risk (which we have tried to minimise) it has some great advantages, including increased payload and future mission flexibility.